New 737 MAX software flaw found during tests; Boeing sticks to return timeline

-LONDON/WASHINGTON (Reuters) - Flight testers discovered another flaw in the software of Boeing Co’s grounded 737 MAX, the plane that suffered two fatal crashes, though the company and the top U.S. aviation regulator said on Thursday the issue most likely could be fixed without extending the target date for the plane’s return to service.
+LONDON/WASHINGTON (Reuters) - Flight testers discovered another flaw in the software of Boeing Co’s (BA.N) grounded 737 MAX, the plane that suffered two fatal crashes, though the company and the top U.S. aviation regulator said on Thursday the issue most likely could be fixed without extending the target date for the plane’s return to service.

 U.S. Federal Aviation Administrator Steve Dickson mentioned the new flaw at an airline industry event in London, but said he did not think it “will be a significant delay” in the aircraft’s return.